deversmann/dje-8/src/dje8/cmd/asm/assembly_language_SPEC.md

        1. A reference takes 1 bytes if it is prepended with a less than (`<`) or greater than (`>`) symbol.
 These indicate only loading the low byte or high byte of the address respectively.
        2. Label references may also have a plus (`+`) or minus (`-`) appended with a number signifying an number of offset bytes after or before the memory location respectively.
 The symbol and the number are appended without spaces (`label+4`) and the offset is applied before applying a byte selection.
 10. `#org` followed an address is a directive that sets the memory location of the following bytes.
     1. If the use of the directive creates a gap after the preceeding code, that space will be filled with 0x00.
     2.  `#org` cannot move backward.
-    3. If the directive is the first non-comment, non-whitespace token, it is understood to be the starting point of the assembly and all following bytes will be numbered from that point.
+    3. If the directive is the first non-comment, non-whitespace token, it is understood to be the starting point of the assembly and all following bytes and addresses will be numbered from that point.
     4.  `#org` and its address must appear on their own line with the exception of a label that immediately follows an `#org` directive.
 This label will refer to the memory location named by the directive.

 ### TODOs